fulvio999-new/iMoon/README.md

 # iMoon
-An offline moon an sun calculator parameters for Ubuntu Touch
+An offline moon and sun calculator parameters for Ubuntu Touch (UBports)

 Available in the Openstore: https://open-store.io/app/imoon.fulvio